NikolaiT/incolumitas/content/Security/reverse-engineering-imperva-advanced-bot-protection.md

 It consists of two parts

 1. [A challenge script]({filename}/data/imperva-challenge-script.js) which probably does some cryptographic proof of work operations
-2. [And a part]({filename}/data/imperva-second-part.js) that submits the challenge solution to the server and performs some browser checks (with already improved readability having replaced `a0_0x1f86()` with strings)
+2. [And the second part]({filename}/data/imperva-second-part.js) that submits the challenge solution to the server and performs some browser checks (with already improved readability having replaced `a0_0x1f86()` with strings)

 The challenge script looks quite weird and does a lot of strange operations.
 An excerpt: